 Sentry requires a dSYM upload to symbolicate your crash logs.
 The symbolication process unscrambles Apple’s crash logs to reveal the function, file names, and line numbers of the crash.
 Learn how to upload the dSYM files.

-Native symbolication on Android requires a specific configuration.
+sentry_flutter version earlier than 5.1, native symbolication on Android requires a specific configuration.
 For good symbolication, set

 android:extractNativeLibs="true" in your